MLOps-OpenAPI/arch-diagrams/use-cases/9-data-card-final.md

-# Use Case 7: Data Card Finalized
+# Use Case 9: Data Card Finalized

 ## Description

-As a Product Manager, I want my [data card](https://sites.research.google/datacardsplaybook/) in a final form so that the dataset quality is communicated to customers.
+As a <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#product-managers">Product Manager</a>, I want my [data card](https://sites.research.google/datacardsplaybook/) in a final form so that the dataset quality is communicated to customers.

 ## Inputs